-Step 4: Attaching legs to the curved frame sections
+Step 2: Attaching legs to frame sections

-Locate the joint between two connected circular frame sections.
+Locate the joint between two connected frame sections.

-Insert a vertical leg support into the socket in the centre of the leg (Figure 4-A).

-Next, insert the leg with the support into the sockets of the frame (Figure 4-B).
+Attach a vertical leg support to a leg piece (Figure 2-A).
+Next, insert the leg with the support into the sockets on the frame.

 Note that the vertical leg support is off to one side.
 Make sure the saddle of the vertical leg support meets at the joint in the frame.
 This will ensure the middle support leg saddle is positioned correctly.
-If it does not, remove the leg and turn it around (Figure 4-C, Details A and B).
+If it does not, remove the leg and turn it around (Figure 2-B).